orbitjs/orbitjs-site/src/v0.16/guide/getting-started.md

 ## Defining a backup source

-Our in-memory data store is quite isolated at the moment.
+Our in-memory data source is quite isolated at the moment.
 If a scientist is using our application to track their discoveries, a browser refresh might lose a whole planet or moon! 😱